Loading…

 Tuesday May 20, 2025 9:30am - 10:45am EDT

-Join us for a structured, highly interactive online discussions focused on designing your course when you know that difficult discussions and divergent perspectives will come up - either because it's related to content and certainly when it's not!
+Join us for a structured, highly interactive discussion focused on designing your course when you know that difficult discussions and divergent perspectives will come up - either because it's related to content and certainly when it's not!
 Specifically, the conversations will explore:

 • Strategies to design our class time to balance content we must cover with naturally emerging relevant/potentially challenging discussions